 Many students dream of studying at one of the most prestigious universities in the world.
-Harvard University is top on the list.
-Founded in 1636, it is one of the oldest universities in Cambridge, Massachusetts, in the United States of America.
+Harvard University is often high on the list.
+Founded in 1636, Harvard is the oldest institution of higher education in the United States and is located in Cambridge, Massachusetts.

-Studying at this prestigious school can sometimes seem like a pipe dream, especially considering the cost of tuition, room and board, books, materials, and other expenses.
-In this article, we will provide a comprehensive breakdown of the cost of attendance for international students at Harvard University to help you understand what it takes to attend one of the best universities in the world.
+Studying at this prestigious school can sometimes seem like a pipe dream, especially when you consider tuition, room and board, books, materials, health insurance, travel, and other expenses.
+In this article, we provide a comprehensive breakdown of the cost of attendance for international students at Harvard University to help you understand what it takes to attend one of the best universities in the world.

 Study Costs at Harvard University

-Choosing to study at Harvard University is a big decision and a costly one.
-If you are an international student, you may wonder how much it will cost to attend this school.
-Let us look at what you should expect to incur during your study period at this top-ranking institution.
+Choosing to study at Harvard University is a major decision and can be costly.
+If you are an international student, expenses vary by school and program, so you should always confirm the latest figures on the official Harvard school page for your degree.
+Let us look at what you can expect to budget for during your study period at this highly ranked institution.

 Application Costs